Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Sensitivity of energy injection rate, KLB theory and finite-size effects

-The apparition of structures is dependent on the energy injection rate $\epsilon_I$ and therefore we vary its rate for constant viscosity $\nu$ and large-scale friction values ($k_{0,\omega}$, $\sigma_{\omega}^2$, $\alpha_{\omega}$), which also affects the ratios of energy dissipated at large-scales with rate $\epsilon_{\alpha}$ and at viscous scales with rate $\epsilon_{\nu}$.
-Due to the finite resolution of the numerical domain, it is not possible to fulfill both requirements of the KLB theory at the same time, namely a ratio of $\epsilon_{\alpha}/\epsilon_I = 1$, such that all the injected energy is dissipated at large-scales, and a power law of exactly $k^{-5/3}$ for the inverse energy cascade range.
-Even the high resolution run of $32768^2$ with a ratio of $\epsilon_{\alpha}/\epsilon_I = 0.98$, conducted by Boffetta et al. \cite{BoffettaMusacchio2010}, deviates slightly from the predicted $k^{-5/3}$ spectrum.
-This concludes that a complete DNS-based fulfillment of the KLB theory is still a cumbersome task, because of the unavoidable finite-size effects coming along with it.
-Hence, only one of the features is realisable at the same time and in order to find a compromise between them, three simulation runs are performed, as listed in table \ref{tab:simulation_parameters_inverse_kinetic_energy_cascade_hydro_runs}.
+The formation of structures is dependent on the energy injection rate $\epsilon_I$ and therefore we vary its rate for fixed viscosity $\nu$ and large-scale friction values ($k_{0,\omega}$, $\sigma_{\omega}^2$, $\alpha_{\omega}$), which also affects the {ratio} of energy dissipated at largest scales with rate $\epsilon_{\alpha}$ and at viscous scales with rate $\epsilon_{\nu}$.
+Due to the unavoidably limited spectral bandwidth of the numerical simulations, it is not possible to fulfill both requirements of the KLB picture at the same time, namely a ratio of $\epsilon_{\alpha}/\epsilon_I = 1$, such that all the injected energy is dissipated at large-scales, in combination with an exact power-law $\sim k^{-5/3}$ for the energy scaling-range.
+Even DNS at significantly higher numerical resolution \citep[see e.g.][]{BoffettaMusacchio2010} exhibit smaller deviations from the asymptotic scaling exponent.
+We observe, that simultaneously only one of the two characteristics is approximately realisable with sufficient accuracy.
+Therefore, three simulation runs are performed, as listed in table \ref{tab:simulation_parameters_inverse_kinetic_energy_cascade_hydro_runs}.
+Next to numerical resolution and the large-scale damping required for quasi-stationarity of the flow, the large-scale driving, i.e. the energy injection rate $\epsilon_I$, exerts an important influence on the system.

-Certainly, other parameters such as the viscosity, large-scale damping term or the domain resolution will similarly influence the physical appearance of structures, because they effectively set the Reynolds number $Re$.
-However, we restricted the study to the variation of the energy injection rate $\epsilon_I$, because modifications of the other parameters would have led to similar conclusions for the structural behavior.